solapi/solapi-nodejs/README.md

 # SOLAPI SDK for Node.js(Server Side Only)

-You can send text messages, Kakaotalk in Korea using this package.
+You can send text messages(SMS, LMS, MMS), Kakao friendtalk(include notification friendtalk) in Korea using this package.

 ## Installing